parth-s-harness/Gitops-Samples/Failure-Strategy-PR-Pipeline/README.md

 Learn more about the [GitOps Sync step](https://developer.harness.io/docs/continuous-delivery/gitops/pr-pipelines/gitops-pipeline-steps#gitops-sync-step) in a PR pipeline in Harness.

-You can also view the complete pipeline YAML for fetching app details and syncing the GitOps application [here](/Sample-3/pipeline.yaml).
+You can also view the complete pipeline YAML for above sample [here](/Failure-Strategy-PR-Pipeline/pipeline.yaml).

 You have successfully added a failure strategy to ensure your GitOps application stays in a healthy state, even if a sync fails! 🚀